ibm-cloud-architecture/refarch-eda/README.md

 Supporting products:
 * [kafka](http://apache.kafka.org) and see also our [kafka article](https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka) on how to support HA and deployment to kubernetes.
 * [IBM Event Streams](http://)
+* [IBM MQ](): We are addressing and delivering some simple MQ messaging solution as part of the integration solution and the lift and shift MQ workload to IBM Cloud.

 ### Real-time analytics
 The real-time analytics component supports